stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 Biotechnology is often revolutionized by a mix of luck, genius, and hard work.
 One new technology can open entirely new horizons in biotech manufacturing, research, and medicine.

-One such revolution happened in 2012, when Jennifer Doudna (together with Emmanuelle Charpentier) discovered CRISPR-Cas9 and make the case for its potential in genome editing.
+One such revolution happened in 2012, when Jennifer Doudna (together with Emmanuelle Charpentier) discovered CRISPR-Cas9 and made the case for its potential in genome editing.
 Both would get the Nobel Prize in Chemistry in 2020 for their work.

 Since then, CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) has been all the rage in biotech, with many companies looking to CRISPR gene editing to solve incurable diseases or engineer whole new capacities from plants, microbes, and animals.

-So when it comes to CRISPR, we might want to pay special attention to the woman with whom it all started.
+So, when it comes to CRISPR, we might want to pay special attention to the woman with whom it all started.

 Jennifer Doudna

-Doudna's co-discoverer, Emmanuelle Charpentier would go on and create a company looking to monetize the CRISPR discovery, with the launch of CRISPR Therapeutics in 2013.
+Doudna's co-discoverer, Emmanuelle Charpentier, would go on and create a company looking to monetize the CRISPR discovery with the launch of CRISPR Therapeutics in 2013.
 You can read more on CRISPR Therapeutics in our dedicated articles comparing it to Beam Therapeutics and Editas Medicine.

-Doudna would spread her efforts wider, with many different companies (see below).
+Doudna would spread her efforts wider with many different companies (see below).

 Doudna’s Companies And Research Institutes